 Early 2003, Craig was appointed the SA representative on the Institute's National Public Practice Advisory Committee which advises the National Board on matters affecting public practice.
 In January 2004, Craig was appointed the National Chairman, and served in that role until late 2007.

 Craig has had significant involvement in the not for profit sector with a focus on disability and health.
-He is the current chair of Doctors Health SA Ltd and General Practice SA.
+He is the current chair of Doctors Health SA Ltd and a director of Country & Outback Health.